 Supplementary Methods and Materials

-Study Objectives and Design

-This was a single-institution, open-label, nonrandomized 3 + 3 design, phase I dose-escalation study to determine the safety and toxicity of IL-15 in patients with metastatic malignancy.
-The study was approved by the Institutional Review Board of the National Cancer Institute, National Institutes of Health.
-All patients signed an informed consent for participation in the clinical trial. rhIL-15 was produced under current good manufacturing practice conditions in the Escherichia coli expression system, as previously described (1).

 Patients and Methods

-Patients with advanced metastatic solid tumors for which standard curative or palliative treatments did not exist were enrolled in this phase I, open-label, nonrandomized phase I dose-escalation trial.

 The primary objective of this trial was to define the safety, toxicity profile and maximum tolerated dose (MTD) for this 10-day (240 hour) continuous intravenous (CIV) treatment using a standard 3 + 3 phase 1 dose-escalation design.
 Secondary objectives were determination of rhIL-15 pharmacokinetics (PK) for this treatment and characterization of changes in lymphocyte populations, inflammatory cytokine production and assessment of antitumor response.

 These patients were age ≥ 18 years, had histologically confirmed metastatic solid tumors, ECOG performance status 0 or 1, DLCO/VA and FEV1 > 50% predicted, absolute neutrophil count >1,500/mcL, platelets >100,000/mcL, total bilirubin within normal institutional limits, AST /ALT ≤ 2.5 upper limit of normal (ULN), serum creatinine ≤ 1.5 x ULN, absence of active CNS metastases, no history of clinically significant autoimmune disease or hematopoietic malignancy, no history of severe asthma, did not require use of systemic corticosteroid treatment or inhaled steroids, no evidence of clinically active infection, no history of or serology positive for HIV or hepatitis B or C or HTLV-1, no clinically significant congestive (NYHA class II or greater) heart disease.
 Pregnant female patients were excluded, patients must be more than 4 weeks from their most recent treatment, 6 weeks for nitrosourea/mitomycin, 8 weeks from anti-CTLA-4 or anti-PD1), more than 2 weeks from radiation therapy, have recovered from previous treatment, not be receiving any other investigational treatment and be able to give informed consent.